Who is Phillip Schofield's wife Stephanie Lowe and how many kids does she have with the This Morning host?

 Who is Stephanie Lowe?

-Schofield and Lowe have been married for nearly 27 years, after getting hitched in Scotland in 1993.
+Schofield and Lowe have been married for nearly 27 years, after getting hitched at Scotland’s Ackergill Tower in 1993.

 The 55-year-old met Schofield while she was a production assistant at the BBC and he was working on children’s television.